glasnt/my-cat-identification-service/README.md

-# My cat photo identification service.
+# My cat photo identification service

+Uses Vision API to detect images in a Cloud Function.
+Renders a front end iterating on the contents of a bucket, calling aforementioned function.

 ## Provisioning and inital deployment